-A Super is in the middle of a fight, their powers are unable to do what's needed to get them out of his/her current jam and the character states as much... but then the Super does what he/she just said he/she can't do anyway.
+A Super is in the middle of a fight, get caught in a deathtrap, etc. Their powers are unable to do what's needed to get them out of his/her current jam and the character states as much... but then the Super does what he/she just said he/she can't do anyway.

 This trope is Ass Pull

 and The Plot Demanded This Index

 at its most blatant.
 A Super states and sometimes even shows that their powers can't do something, but then they go do that very thing/s regardless.
 The Super doesn't go through Training from Hell

 removed, and they didn't lie about their powers, or anything else that might justify it, just out of the blue they are able to do that which it's been said and even proven that they can't do, without explanation.
 Particularly egregious examples will have this occur within minutes of saying and/or showing that they can't.
 This could result in the alleged "limitation" becoming an Informed Flaw

 If the Super goes through Training from Hell

 , they put a stop to a Power Limiter

 , or otherwise do something to allow their powers to do more

 .
 If the power is held back for whatever reason, such as Power at a Price